Highlights of Pennsylvania’s casino gambling expansion bill

-A newly unveiled measure to expand casino-style gambling in Pennsylvania - already the nation’s No. 2 commercial casino state - is on the move in the Legislature in a bid to help the state government plug its biggest cash shortfall since the recession.
+A newly unveiled measure to expand casino-style gambling in Pennsylvania - already the nation’s No. 2 commercial casino state - is headed to the desk of Gov. Tom Wolf after lawmakers approved it in a bid to help the state government plug its biggest cash shortfall since the recession.

 The heavily lobbied legislation emerged from behind closed doors Wednesday night as part of wider budget negotiations, after competing measures passed the House and Senate in the last five months.
-It involves a jumble of concepts that offer a combination of license fees and taxes on new gambling losses.
-The Senate passed it, 31-19.
-The measure requires approval by the House and Democratic Gov. Tom Wolf.
+Lawmakers hope to squeeze another $200 million a year or more from casino license fees and taxes on gambling losses.
+The House passed it Thursday, 109-72.
+Wolf has not said whether he will sign it.
 Here is a look at some of the elements:

 SATELLITE CASINOS

 Each of Pennsylvania’s 10 larger casinos would be able to bid on a satellite casino license allowing up to 750 slot machines and 30 table games at a facility that is not within 25 miles of another casino.
-Bidding on starts at $7.5 million, with a table games certificate costing an extra $2.5 million.
+Certain counties are also off-limits.
+Bidding starts at $7.5 million, with a table games certificate costing an extra $2.5 million.
 License fees and taxes on gambling at the sites would go into the treasuries of local and state governments, as well public schools and economic and civic development projects.
+A municipality could choose to prohibit such an establishment inside its borders.

 GAMBLING AT TRUCK STOPS

-Qualifying truck stops could operate up to five slot machine-style video gambling terminals.
+Qualifying truck stops could operate up to five slot machine-style machines called video gambling terminals.
 The revenue would be split between the state, the license holder, terminal operators and host counties and municipalities.
+Counties that host a casino can prohibit the machines inside its borders.

 ONLINE GAMBLING

-Licensed commercial casinos, both in Pennsylvania and beyond, can apply to the Pennsylvania Gaming Control Board to operate casino-style gambling on websites and mobile applications to people in Pennsylvania.
-A license fee of up to $10 million would be necessary to operate a website.
+Licensed casinos, both in Pennsylvania and potentially beyond, can apply to the Pennsylvania Gaming Control Board to operate casino-style gambling on websites and mobile applications to people in Pennsylvania.
+A license fee of $10 million allows a casino to operate poker, table games and slot machine-style games online.
 Gross revenue from gambling on online slot machine-style games would be taxed at a 52 percent rate, while online table game revenue would be taxed at 14 percent.
 Just three states - New Jersey, Delaware and Nevada - allow online casino gambling.

 LOTTERY